mojomojo1/bootkon/docs/labs/3_dataform.md

 You should now be in the <walkthrough-spotlight-pointer locator="text('development workspaces')">DEVELOPMENT WORKSPACES</walkthrough-spotlight-pointer> tab of the hackathon-repository page.

-Click <walkthrough-spotlight-pointer locator="text('create development workspace')">+ CREATE DEVELOPMENT WORKSPACE</walkthrough-spotlight-pointer>
+First, click <walkthrough-spotlight-pointer locator="text('create development workspace')">+ CREATE DEVELOPMENT WORKSPACE</walkthrough-spotlight-pointer> to create a copy of your own repository.
+You can create, edit, or delete content in your repository without affecting others.

 In the **Create development workspace** window, do the following:
    1. In the <walkthrough-spotlight-pointer locator="semantic({textbox 'Workspace ID'})">Workspace ID</walkthrough-spotlight-pointer> field, enter “hackathon-\<YOURLASTNAME\>-workspace” (replace \<YOURLASTNAME\> with your name)